 Reflecting back on your day by journal writing is an excellent way to remind yourself of all the joy in your routine.
 Maybe you powered through a workout or met a new friend at work?
-Reminding yourself of your accomplishments will help you develop self-awareness and improve your self-image.
+Reminding yourself of your accomplishments will help you develop self-awareness and emotional intelligence . . . and improve your self-image.

 Also, write about your goals to help you learn how to stay motivated.
 You can also journal the not-so-great things that happen as a cathartic release.

 When you feel empowered to take care of yourself, your perspective will shift to include more of what you want to attract.
 And when you practice self-care on a regular basis, you heighten your emotional intelligence and enliven your mind-body-spirit.

 The above suggestions will help you learn how to sustain a healthy, natural sense of Self . . . your true Self.

 What further actions you can take to practice self-care and develop a healthy Sense of Self?